 - Online marketing strategies vary depending on your specific niche.
 If you're a retail shop owner then your focus should be on online presence and customer relationships.

 - Post, track, analyze, repeat - this is the main tactic for retail shop online marketing.

-- Collaborate with local businesses, care about your customers, talk to them via blogs - these are just 3 out of 8 ideas that we have for you.
+- Internet marketing ideas you could use include collaborating with local businesses, talking to your customers via blogs and being active with covering major events/holidays - these are just 3 out of 8 ideas that we have for you.

 1. Relevant Product Advertisements